- 1 of 2

-Catherine Sutera is the Assistant Ocean Science Educator at the National Museum of Natural History.
+Catherine Sutera joined the Smithsonian as an Assistant Ocean Science Educator at the National Museum of Natural History.
+She is now an Education Interpreter at South Carolina Aquarium.
 Catherine has a Master’s in Natural Science from Louisiana State University where she did her thesis on the impact of informal science education.
 She also did her undergraduate work at LSU, majoring in biology, with a marine biology concentration.

 Before coming to the Smithsonian, Catherine was a graduate assistant with the Louisiana Sea Grant office where she developed informal educational materials and helped organize a day-long ocean education event for K-8 students.
 She has also worked with the Audubon Zoo, the LSU Museum of Natural History, and the Bluebonnet Swamp Nature Center.
 Catherine has also participated in field research, spending a summer with the Marine Biological Laboratory in Plum Island Watershed in Massachusetts.

 Gyotaku is a traditional form of Japanese art that began over 100 years ago as a way for fishermen to keep a record of the fish they caught.
 They would apply sumi ink to one side of a freshly caught fish, then cover the...

 What does a bioluminescent creature that lives more than two miles below the surface of the ocean and a glow stick have in common?
 More than you think.